 AMSTERDAM: USEFUL INFORMATION FOR TOURISTS

 Getting to Amsterdam is extremely easy.
 Schiphol Airport is one of the largest and best connected hubs in Europe, only twenty minutes from the city center.
 The train from the airport to the Central Station runs directly and costs about five euros.
-There are direct flights or flights with one stopover from Serbia offered by different airlines.

 Public transport in Amsterdam is well organized as trams, buses and the metro cover the entire city.
 However, the best way to explore Amsterdam is on foot or by bike.
 The city is relatively small and flat, so almost all the main sights can be visited on foot, with a simple walk.
 For cyclists, a network of almost eight hundred kilometers of bike paths makes moving around the city extremely easy.
 Many hotels offer free or discounted bike rental.